 Making It Personal Gets Results

 Savvy marketers use segmentation.
-Through it, they create emails that resonate with customers and get results.
+Through it, they create powerful email communication that resonates with customers and gets results.

 Marketing research firm VentureBeat reports several prominent case studies that help make the case.